justinelileikis/justinelileikis.github.io/README.md

 That will install gulp locally for your project, and create the folder `node_modules/` with all dependencies installed.
 You never need to run this again (unless another dependency is added), and you don't need to touch `node_modules`.

 ## Compiling for development
-1. Navigate to the project folder (in terminal) and run `gulp`.
+1. Navigate to the project folder and run `gulp`.
 This compiles you SASS files into CSS and will watch for any changes and recompile on save.
 2. Open a new terminal window, navigate to the project folder and run `npm start`.
 This should start react and you should be able to access the project locally at http://localhost:3000/.

 ## Compiling for production
+Navigate to the project folder and run `npm run build`.
+This will compile the product for production.
+The build folder is now ready to be deployed.

+OR

-1. In the terminal, run this command `npm run deploy`.
+In the terminal, run this command `npm run deploy`.
 This command pushes your built file to the `gh-pagesbranch` on your remote repository.

 ## Project File Structure
 1. Everything in the `api` folder is for the product data API.